bcms/cms/README.md

       <td>
         <strong>🚩 🏳️ Statuses for entries</strong> <br />
         Drafts, production, and everything in between.
 Keep your content <br />
-        lifecycle as organized as whatever in world is organized these days.<br />
+        lifecycle as organized as whatever in the world is organized these days.<br />
         <a
           href="https://docs.thebcms.com/inside-bcms/entries#setting-the-entry-status"
           rel="nofollow"